Sleep Difficulty: How to sleep better at night naturally

 3. Get the Right Bedding

 Right bedding does not mean you have to spend a lot of money just to purchase that expensive comforter you found in the store.
 For you to get the right one, it is essential to know the materials used and properties first.
 Some fabrics like silk, wool, bamboo, cotton, and linen have a moisture-absorbing feature that helps in wicking excess moisture to keep the person sleeping comfortably.
+As the same way, silk comforter has moisture-absorbing feature.
 On the other hand, bedding made from fabrics like polyester and synthetic satin do the opposite that makes the person feel warm.

 4. Repaint Your Bedroom Walls with Cooler Shades